OpenBMP/openbmp-www/site/content/analyze.md

 <p>Analyze network data using kafkacat and simple linux utilities like awk.
 In the example below, kafka data is
-    filtered to to show only prefixes originated by AS 300-</p>
+    filtered to show only prefixes originated by AS 300-</p>
 <img src="/img/prefix_orig_as_output_for_website.png" alt="" class="left db mb1" style="width: 740px">

 <p>Or use the UI to do a similar analysis of a BGP AS-</p>